ggidd1729/twilight-imperium-4-dice-roller/README.md

 This program is an assistive tool for the board game Twilight Imperium 4.

 It currently takes input from the command-line and rolls dice for space combat.

 Planned additions: faction choice, more combat phases (space cannon, anti-fighter barrage, bombardment, ground combat), switch to GUI based interraction.

 _____________________________________________________________________________________________________________________________
 Compile the program: javac CombatSimulator.java

 Run the program: java CombatSimulator (combat modifiers) (ship type) (number of ships) [(ship type) (number of ships)]
 _____________________________________________________________________________________________________________________________

-Modifiers legend:
+Modifiers Legend:

 -1all: apply -1 to all combat rolls